sgmurphy/wordpress-plugins/easy-digital-downloads/readme.txt

 * Fees: Improved the reliability of the fees and tax calculations.
 * Orders: The Order Status Badge API now includes the order as a parameter on filters.
 * Reports: Download Taxonomy reports have been improved for large data sets.
-* Reports: Some store timezones and date calculations were getting incorrect date ranges.
+* Reports: Some timezones and date calculations were getting incorrect date ranges.
 * Stripe: Improved mixed cart messaging.

 View the full changelog at [https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/](https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_term=description)